neurodata-arxiv/blci/_sources/overview.md.txt

 ## Compatibility and Support

 We support modern Linux and Mac operating systems and provide documentation with these in mind.
-BLCI has can also run in Windows environments, but, we do not provide Windows specific documentation.
+BLCI (theoretically) can also run in Windows environments, but, we do not provide Windows specific documentation.
 We suggest Windows users take advantage of virtualization environments such as [VirtualBox](https://www.virtualbox.org/), [VMWare](http://www.vmware.com/) to